 The only way to know for sure is to have a WDO (Wood Destroying Organisms) Inspection performed by a licensed expert termite inspector.

-Although recommendations may vary by inspector or by wants or needs of the homeowner, if you are dealing with an expert, the findings by each inspector should be the same.
+Although recommendations may vary by inspector or by homeowner needs, if you are dealing with an expert, the findings by each inspector should be the same.

-Remember, termites can be eliminated but that doesn’t mean they won’t come back (like a telemarketer calling at dinner time!).
-We recommend a professional inspection every three years in order to stay on top of any new infestation that might come along.
+Remember, termites can be eliminated but that doesn’t mean they won’t come back.
+We recommend a professional inspection every three years in order to stay on top of any new infestation.
 Often, when caught early, termites can be treated locally at much less cost than a whole-house treatment.

 Do you have questions about drywood termites?

-Western Exterminator has highly trained pest control specialists who are ready to answer your questions about termite infestations around your home and throughout your property.
+Western Exterminator has highly trained pest control specialists who are ready to answer your questions about termite infestations.
 Our termite specialists know the signs of termite damage, can track down where they are hiding and offer effective solutions to get rid of termites.

 The first step is to contact your local Western Exterminator office.
 Set up a property inspection and discuss the termite treatment options with our experts.